About This Course

 The course material will include digital study guides, etextbook, pre-recorded lectures and interactive sessions which you can participate in online.
 You will have access to your module tutors, personal tutor and student representative.
 The administrative team will also support you throughout your journey.

-The full programme comprises eight modules, four broad-MBA focused, and four subject-specific modules which are studied over a 24-month period.
+The full programme comprises 8 modules, 4 broad-MBA focused, and four4 subject-specific modules which are studied over a 24-month period.

 Year 1: